gopi-suvanam/scribbler-website/scribble-pad-iitb.md

 ---
-title: Scribble-Pad Hackathon in IIT-B
+title: Scribble-Pad - JS Hackathon
-description: Hackathon for JavaScript using Scribbler in IIT-Bombay
+description: Hackathon for JavaScript using Scribbler
 show_in_menu: false
 ---
-## Scribble-Pad @ IIT-B!!
+## Scribble-Pad

 ### Dates: 13-Jan-2023 to 21-Jan-2023